-- Using in house developed web services.
-In these cases, the available data are looked at in great detail and a mapping between the available data and the Darwin Core Scheme is made allowing to capture as much data and information as possible.
+- In-house developed web services where the available data are looked at in great detail and a mapping between the data and the Darwin Core Scheme is made allowing to capture as much data and information as possible.

-- Data submitted undergo a series of quality control procedures before being made available online.
+Submitted data undergo a series of quality control procedures before being made available online.
+These procedures focus on:

-- Metadata: the data management team will check whether the data and the supplied metadata match and that all necessary fields are filled in correctly and as completely as possible.
-If important information are missing, a notification will be sent to the data provider asking for its completion.
+- Metadata: the data management team checks whether the data and the supplied metadata match and that all necessary fields are filled in correctly and as completely as possible.
+If important information is missing, a request will be sent to the data provider asking for its completion.

-- Required data fields: if the required data fields are not properly filled, a notification will be sent to the data provider.
+- Required data fields: if the required Darwin Core data fields are not properly filled, a notification will be sent to the data provider to complete them.
 The data will not be published until all required fields are complete.

 - Taxonomy: all taxon names are linked to the World Register of Marine Species (WoRMS).
 Unmatched taxa are sent back to the data provider for a secondary check-up.
 Taxa with uncertain identifications are matched to the first suitable higher taxonomic level.
-Originally provided taxon names are stored in the database, as this allows the possibility to go back and revisit the information.
-When no taxon match can be made, the name is added to an 'annotation list': this list keeps track of the editors comments on why a taxon cannot be added to the World Register of Marine Species (see also the section on standards and quality control).
+Taxon names provided by data originators are stored in the database, as this allows the possibility to go back and revisit the information.
+When no taxon match can be made, the name is added to an 'annotation list', which keeps track of the editors comments on why a taxon cannot be added to the World Register of Marine Species (see also the section on standards and quality control).

 - Geography: all supplied coordinates are converted to the WSG84 coordinate system and expressed as decimal degrees.
-Furthermore, these coordinates are checked for positioning errors which can include sampling locations on land or in different regions than those included in the supplied metadata information.
+Furthermore, these coordinates are checked for positioning errors which can include sampling locations on land or in different regions than those included in the metadata information supplied.
 These errors can be due to accidental swapping of latitude and longitude or related to the use of the minus-sign.
-Any instances are communicated to the data provider, so the necessary corrections can be made.
+All instances found are communicated to the data provider, in order for the necessary corrections to be made.

 - Depth: two checks are performed: (1) Is the documented depth-value possible, when compared with the General Bathymetric Chart of the Oceans (GEBCO) and (2) is the documented depth-value possible, when compared with the known depth range of the species?

-- Units: if abundance and/or biomass data are supplied, the presence of the relevant units is checked.
+- Units: if abundance, biomass data or other associated measurements or facts are supplied, the presence of the relevant units is checked.
 The absence of units, prevents data comparison between different datasets.